Alien84/fastapi-chatbot-aws/README.md

     --role-name GitHubActionsRole \
     --policy-arn arn:aws:iam::555576841436:policy/GitHubActionsDeploymentPolicy

-### Update your GitHub Actions workflow to use the role instead of access keys:
+### Update your GitHub Actions workflow to use the role instead of access keys.
+Check changes in (CI/CD yaml files).

 ```